As an educational content writer with a Master’s Degree in Computer Science, I write articles such as this to offer insight and awareness.

-With the protocols in place using JSON-RPC and WebSockets that I explained above, the data is secure in a blockchain where no one can interfere with the results.
-But one would see the tally of the election data in a wallet similar to those used for cryptocurrencies.
+With the protocols in place using JSON-RPC and WebSockets, the data is secure in a blockchain where no one can interfere with the results.

 To avoid anyone voting multiple times, everyone needs to sign in with their social security number, which is saved encrypted on the blockchain along with the voting information.

-If a second data block appears on the blockchain with a previously used social security number, the mining algorithms will detect that and drop it from the blockchain by marking it invalid.
+Suppose a second data block appears on the blockchain with a previously used social security number.
+In that case, the mining algorithms will detect that and drop it from the blockchain by marking it invalid.

-How To Avoid Votes From People Who Are Dead or Had Moved
+How To Avoid Ballots From People Who Are Dead or Had Moved

-As I see it, that can be done in a blockchain with an algorithm that miners use to verify the entries.
-The algorithm needs to interface with a server that provides data to identify deceased persons and those no longer living in the voting district attempting to add to the blockchain.
+As I see it, that can be done in a blockchain with an algorithm that verifies the entries.
+The algorithm needs to interface with a server that provides data of deceased persons and those no longer living in the voting district.

 - Privacy, for one, needs to be addressed.
 The fact that social security numbers would be used to identify every voter might create a problem with identity theft.
 Possibly assigning an alternate identification number for every registered voter might work.
 But all states would need to approve voter identification no matter which method is used.